- Can be used by persons raising a child

 You can notify us of your wish to use the exemption from income tax when you approve the family benefits offer or at a later date upon request in the self-service portal.

 You are allowed to work and earn income while receiving shared parental benefit.
-If your gross income per month is less than half the maximum amount of the benefit, which in 2023 is 2145,65 euros (in 2024 2366,76 euros), then the parental benefit payable to you will not be reduced.
+If your gross income per month is less than half the maximum amount of the benefit, which in 2024 is 2366,76 euros, then the parental benefit payable to you will not be reduced.
 If your income is higher, please let us know in the self-service portal of the Social Insurance Board, because in this case the amount of the benefit will be reduced.

 In the case of earning income subject to social tax, the parental benefit is reduced according to the following formula: